top of page

 Living in a culture saturated with individuals fulfillig desires of the self, we have been trained to expect favorable answers to our requests.
 Unfortunately, myself, along with other Christians, often unconsciously carry these beliefs into our conversations with the Lord, becoming angry when His answer fails to align with the future we planned.
 When trials and challenges appear, this demanding behavior frequently becomes exaggerated.
 Believing in the limitless nature of God’s power and sovereignty, we begin wondering why a good God chooses to say no to saving a life or preventing mass destruction and tragedy in the lives of people He supposedly loves.

-For many Christians, childhood serves to build the faith of Shadrach, Meshach, and Abednego, as seen in Daniel 3:17, which helps us face life challenges.
-While seasons of doubt naturally present themselves, rarely will a Christian fully deny the ever present help and undeniable omnipotence of the God we serve.
-Rightly, this unshakable belief in deliverance should characterize the faith carried throughout our lives.
-However, as the fiery furnaces actually loom before us, we often forget the greater demonstration of faith portrayed in verse 18.
-Rather than simply maintaining that God will answer their cries for help, they proclaim that even if He denies their request, His refusal in no way lessens their faith, or negates His supremacy.
+For many Christians, childhood stories and sermons serve to build the faith of Shadrach, Meshach, and Abednego, as seen in Daniel 3:17, which proclaims the powerful nature of God.
+Though seasons of doubt naturally present themselves, His movement in our lives and throughout Scripture easily reminds us of the ever present help and undeniable omnipotence of the God we serve.
+Rightly, this unshakable belief in who God is should characterize the faith carried throughout our lives.
+However, when a fiery furnaces actually loom before us, we struggle to cling to this truth, let alone display the greater faith portrayed in verse 18.
+Here they take their faith further, maintaining that God is fully able and willing to answer their cries for help, but that even if He denies their request, His refusal in no way lessens their faith, or negates His supremacy or goodness.

-Our commitment to this faith fails to guarantee safety and peace, but allows God to reveal Himself to us and reveal Himself to others through His work in us.
-How evident would God become in our lives if we constantly trust in His deliverance and goodness even when He allows us to pass through the fire, rather than resorting to selfish reactions?
+And though our commitment to this faith fails to guarantee safety and peace, or rescuing as was seen in this Old Testament story, it allows God to reveal Himself to us and to others through His work in our lives.
+How evident would God become if we constantly trusted and praised His goodness and power, even when He allows us to pass through the fire, rather than resorting to doubt, frustration, or self-serving measures?

-With a new year, myself, along with all of you, will face new challenges.
-My goal is to continue developing an even if faith founded in the incredible Savior of the world.
+With a new year, myself, along with all of you, will face new challenges and hardships.
+But my goal is to continue developing an even if faith founded in the incredible Savior of the world no matter what.

 bottom of page